Select your cookie preferences

 Importing RSA public keys

-AWS Payment Cryptography supports importing public RSA keys in the form of X.509 certificates.
-In order to import a certificate, you will need to first import its root certificate.
-All certificates should be unexpired at the time of import.
-The certificate should be in PEM format and should be base64 encoded.
+AWS Payment Cryptography supports importing public RSA keys as X.509 certificates.
+To import a certificate, first import its root certificate.
+All certificates must be unexpired at the time of import.
+The certificate should be in PEM format and base64 encoded.

-1. Import into Root Certificate into AWS Payment Cryptography
+1. Import Root Certificate into AWS Payment Cryptography

 { "Key": { "CreateTimestamp": "2023-08-08T18:52:01.023000+00:00", "Enabled": true, "KeyArn": "arn:aws:payment-cryptography:us-east-2:111122223333:key/zabouwe3574jysdl", "KeyAttributes": { "KeyAlgorithm": "RSA_2048", "KeyClass": "PUBLIC_KEY", "KeyModesOfUse": { "Decrypt": false, "DeriveKey": false, "Encrypt": false, "Generate": false, "NoRestrictions": false, "Sign": false, "Unwrap": false, "Verify": true, "Wrap": false }, "KeyUsage": "TR31_S0_ASYMMETRIC_KEY_FOR_DIGITAL_SIGNATURE" }, "KeyOrigin": "EXTERNAL", "KeyState": "CREATE_COMPLETE", "UsageStartTimestamp": "2023-08-08T18:52:01.023000+00:00" } }